Jeffrey R. Mountain, Ph.D., P.E.

 College of Science and Engineering

-He developed and taught approximately 16 different required and elective courses while at UT Tyler; including the Computer Aided Design/Graphics, Electro-Mechanical Systems Design, HVAC Systems Design, Process Controls and Automation, Industrial Robotics and Alternative and Sustainable Energy Systems.
+He developed and taught approximately 16 different required and elective courses while at UT Tyler, including the Computer Aided Design/Graphics, Electro-Mechanical Systems Design, HVAC Systems Design, Process Controls and Automation, Industrial Robotics and Alternative and Sustainable Energy Systems.
 Dr. Mountain was instrumental in the first two ABET evaluations at UT Tyler and was the primary contact and self-study author during the most recent ABET evaluation at Norwich.
+He most recently authored the ABET self-study and was the primary contact for the UHCL Mechanical Engineering program’s initial accreditation evaluation, which has resulted in a positive recommendation from the visiting team.
+Currently, Dr. Mountain is a mechanical engineering program evaluator for ABET, representing the American Society of Mechanical Engineers.

-Dr. Mountain is a currently Registered Professional Engineer and Licensed Master Plumber in Texas.
-He is a very active member of the American Society of Mechanical Engineers (ASME) and the American Society for Engineering Education (ASEE).
-He has served as Chair of the ASME Design Education Committee, a reviewer for the ASME Journal of Mechanical Design and is presently the elected Honors and Awards Chair for the Design Engineering Division.
+Dr. Mountain is a currently registered professional engineer and licensed master plumber in Texas.
+He is also a very active member of the American Society of Mechanical Engineers (ASME) and the American Society for Engineering Education (ASEE).
+He has served as chair of the ASME Design Education Committee and a reviewer for the ASME Journal of Mechanical Design, and was elected to two terms as honors and awards chair for the Design Engineering Division.
+He is currently a member of the ASME Ralph Coats Rowe Medal selection committee and chair of the ASME South Texas Section Gas Turbine Technical Committee.
 He has also been an active manuscript reviewer with the Engineering Design Graphics and the Educational Research and Methods Divisions of ASEE.

 Areas of Expertise